The Web 3.0 Development in 2023: Essence, Hidden Pitfalls, and More

 Web 3.0 isn’t just a buzzword in modern society but an upcoming reality.
-The stats prove it: according to Glassdoor states that the US developers working with Web 3.0 obtain a $118,546 yearly salary., the worldwide Web 3.0 (namely, crypto) market capitalization reached $3 trillion.
-The Web3 developer profession is in-demand and well-paid: for example,
+The stats prove it: according to Good Word News, the worldwide Web 3.0 (namely, crypto) market capitalization reached $3 trillion.
+The Web3 developer profession is in-demand and well-paid: for example, Glassdoor states that the US developers working with Web 3.0 obtain a $118,546 yearly salary.

 The Web 3.0 topic is a completely new one in the IT domain, and there’s much to explore in it.
 We conducted a deep research of this notion in detail, and prepared an article to help you find out Web 3.0 essence and value, hidden pitfalls, what’s the tech stack the domain specialists typically use, how to hire Web 3 developer and other necessities.

 Web 3.0 — a buzzword or the Internet future?